 The Training Course

-Marks cited two studies referenced in Crucial Confrontations when explaining why Orkin turned to Crucial Confrontations Training to help reduce turnover.
+Marks cited two studies referenced in Crucial Accountability when explaining why Orkin turned to Crucial Accountability to help reduce turnover.
 One study found that 44 percent of workers put in the minimum effort necessary to keep their jobs, and another showed 20 to 80 percent of employees who leave a company do so because their managers lack skills to positively handle under performance.

 The division implemented a novel approach when kicking off the training program near the end of 2007.
 Many companies start with handpicked groups likely to readily embrace the training.
 But Marks and his colleagues decided to start in reverse.
 They broke the division’s branches down into five groups and brought in the worst performers first.